nwithan8/sslproxies/README.md

 - url: the full url of the proxy (this will always be HTTP regardless of the HTTPS status)
 - country: the country of the proxy
 - anonymity: the anonymity of the proxy
-- google: the google rating of the proxy
 - https: whether the proxy supports https
 - last_checked: the last time the proxy was checked
 - last_working: the last time the proxy was working